This is my own personal review of the popular massage tool, the Thera Cane.

-I’d heard about the Thera Cane many times before and finally decided it was time to get one for myself.
-The following will present an overview of the Thera Cane, how it works, who it may work best for, and how it compares to other options.
+The following post will present an overview of the Thera Cane, how it works, who it may work best for, and how it compares to other back massager sticks.

 I’ll also throw in my own experience with using one for the first time.